 Designing the Spine and the Back

 The spine should have, at minimum, the book title, and your last name.
-(But remember–if your book is shorter than 131 pages, CreateSpace won’t let you add spine text.)
+(But remember–if your book is shorter than 100 pages, KDP doesn’t want you to add spine text.)

 That’s it for the spine!